Episcopal Health Foundation

 Overview

-Founded in 2013 as a 501(c)(3) nonprofit, Episcopal Health Foundation (EHF) is a major health philanthropy with $1.22 billion in assets.
-The foundation distributes millions annually to improve health outcomes across Texas, with their largest single grant cycle to date totaling $22.8 million in 2024.
+Founded in 2013 as a 501(c)(3) nonprofit, Episcopal Health Foundation (EHF) is a major health philanthropy with over $1.17 billion in assets.
+The foundation distributes millions annually to improve health outcomes across Texas, with their largest single grant cycle to date totalling $22.8 million in 2024.
 EHF focuses on addressing the non-medical drivers of health through strategic grantmaking, research, and community partnerships.
 Their mission is "changing systems and removing barriers to improve health, not just health care, for all Texans."
-The foundation operates with annual revenue of $88.7 million, primarily from investments and asset management.
+The foundation operates as a supporting organisation of the Episcopal Diocese of Texas, serving 15 million people across 81 counties.

 Funding Priorities

-• General Operating Grants: Limited availability for select organizations
+• General Operating Grants: Limited availability for select organisations

 • Project-Based Grants: Support for specific initiatives addressing health equity

-• Capacity Building Support: Free tools, coaching, and peer learning for community-led nonprofits (starting February 2026)
+• Capacity Building Support: Free tools, coaching, and peer learning for community-led nonprofits through programmes like the Collaborating for Healthy Communities Initiative

 Priority Areas